philipbjorge/django-csv-admin/README.rst

 PNWMoths Modifications
 ======================
 This fork has gained some specific modifications for the PNWMoths application.

-Specifically, a csv_file column is populated with the current filename.
+A csv_file column is populated with the current filename.
+Elevation field is converted to ft if an elevation_units column is present that contains "m".

 Django CSV admin
 ================